The412Banner/Banners-No-PC-Retroid-Overclock/README.md

 ---------------

-You will find the individual Overclock Boot Images i made here, as well as the full packa i released with all files included to perform ROOT and Overclock on your device.
+You will find the individual Overclock Boot Images i made here, as well as the full packs i released with all files included to perform ROOT and Overclock on your device.

 ---------------